SIMG assessment process

 Step 3: Preliminary review

 The preliminary review process is an assessment of comparability and applies only to Australian applicants.
-The preliminary review is conducted against the critieria outlined in the Handbook for specialist international medical graduates.
+The preliminary review is conducted against the criteria outlined in the Handbook for specialist international medical graduates.
 The review will determine if the applicant meets the criteria to progress to interview.

 Step 4: Interview